eudoxia0/eudoxia0.github.io/article/_posts/2023-07-11-type-systems-memory-safety.md

 immutable references, for example, don't allow you to mutate or deallocate data since they don't own that data.

+Another limitation of linear types is they can only represent trees rooted at
+variables: interconnected, graph or DAG-like data structures are not directly representable.
+More on this below.

 Pros:

 - Simple semantics.